-Health Center Operations are an essential component of any high functioning health center.
-It includes certain administrative and compliance activities that are necessary to run its business and to support the core functions.
-On the pages within this section you’ll find information and resources on the following topics:
+Health center operations are an essential component of any high-functioning community health center (CHC).
+This includes certain administrative and compliance activities that are necessary to run a business and to support the core functions.
+On the pages within this section, you’ll find information and resources on the following topics:

 Emergency Preparedness

-CPCA offers a variety of emergency preparedness programming and technical assistance to community health centers including local, state and national resources.
-These materials assist CHCs to take concrete steps to mitigate, prepare, respond and recover from an emergency.
-Visit our Emergency Preparedness page to learn more specifics about these resources.
+CPCA offers a variety of emergency preparedness programming and technical assistance to CHCs, including local, state, and national resources to mitigate, prepare, respond, and recover from an emergency.

 FQHCs: HRSA Health Center Program

-Community Health Centers (CHC)s are community-based and patient-directed organizations.
-California CHCs deliver care to the State’s most vulnerable individuals.
-Public and private non-profit health care organizations may apply to receive section 330 funding from HRSA and this page will provide information about those opportunities.
+Public and private non-profit health care organizations may apply to receive section 330 funding from HRSA.
+This page will provide information about those opportunities.

 Health Information Technology

-A variety of resources can be found on this page includes the basics of electronic health records, meaningful use information, health information exchange and telemedicine.
+A variety of resources can be found on this page, including the basics of electronic health records, meaningful use information, health information exchange, and telemedicine.

 Licensing & Certification/OSHPD 3